recodehive/Scrape-ML/CONTRIBUTING.md

+🔍Welcome to the IMDb Movie Review Scraper project! 🌟 This Python script is designed to scrape movie reviews from IMDb, providing valuable data for analysis and research purposes.
+The IMDb Movie Review Scraping project aims to gather a new dataset by automatically extracting movie reviews from IMDb

 # **Contributing Guidelines** 📄

+🎉Contributions are welcome!
+If you have any suggestions for improvements or new features, please feel free to submit a pull request.
+Your contributions help make this project better for everyone. 🚀
 This documentation contains a set of guidelines to help you during the contribution process.
-We are happy to welcome all the contributions from anyone willing to improve/add new scripts to this project.
+We are happy to welcome all the contributions from anyone willing to improve/add new scripts to IMDb Movie Review Scraper project.
 Thank you for helping out and remember, **no contribution is too small.**
 <br>
 Please note we have a [code of conduct](CODE_OF_CONDUCT.md)  please follow it in all your interactions with the project.